obfuscatedgenerated/justgiving-overlay/README.md

 Note that I haven't tested all combinations of these flags, so some may not work as expected.
 Feel free to submit a PR.

+You can override the background image by passing a URL in the URL as the `bg_url` param, e.g. `https://ollieg.codes/justgiving-overlay?app_id=YOURID&fundraiser_slug=YOURSLUG&bg_url=https://example.com/image.jpg` will use the image at `https://example.com/image.jpg` as the background.
+Note the `no_background` flag overrules this parameter.

 The colour of the progress bar will use the best colour of your fundraiser's branding, but you can force the colour by passing a hex code in the URL as the `progress_colour` param **WITH NO #**, e.g. `https://ollieg.codes/justgiving-overlay?app_id=YOURID&fundraiser_slug=YOURSLUG&progress_colour=ff0000` will make the progress bar red.

 I also haven't tested every size possible.